kasbench/globeco-trade-blotter/cursor-prompts.md

 - In @requirements-blotter.md , please implement the APIs for Security Type as described in the Security Type section.
 Please log this prompt in cursor-prompts.md.
 Please log your actions in cursor-log.md.

 - Please remove lombok from build.gradle and from wherever it is used.
 Please replace with getters, setters, constructors, equals, and hash code methods.
 As usual, please record this prompt in cursor-prompts.md and your actions in cursor-log.md

+- Please implement the REST API for Security Type as described in @requirements-blotter.md .
+Please create the JPA repository, service interface, service implementation, and expose a REST web interface.
+As usual, please record this prompt in cursor-prompts.md and your actions in cursor-log.md

+- Please create unit tests for all the Security Type related classes you have created.
+You can refer to cursor-log.md to see what you have created.
+As usual, please record this prompt in cursor-prompts.md and your actions in cursor-log.md

+- Please document the security type in @SecurityTypeController.java  in the README.md